google/setfilters/README.md

 # Set Filters Library

-This repository contains implementations of a collection set filter data structures.
+This repository contains implementations of a collection of approximate membership query data structures.

 ## Note